doctrine/dbal/UPGRADE.md

 # Upgrade to 3.0

+## BC BREAK: PingableConnection and ServerInfoAwareConnection interfaces now extend Connection

+All implementations of the `PingableConnection` and `ServerInfoAwareConnection` interfaces have to implement the methods defined in the `Connection` interface as well.

 ## BC BREAK: VersionAwarePlatformDriver interface now extends Driver

 All implementations of the `VersionAwarePlatformDriver` interface have to implement the methods defined in the `Driver` interface as well.